geithamum/ND-Modpack/README.md

-A modpack created for the Minecraft server of Notre Dame High School.
+A modpack created for our Minecraft Server.
+Includes tech/engineering mods, as well as mods that revamp the structure generation.

 <details open>
 <summary>Mod List:</summary>